insure logo

 How do car insurance rates vary by city in Louisiana?

-Your ZIP code within Louisiana can have a major impact on your premium.
-Insurers evaluate traffic patterns, accident frequency, weather risks and theft rates – which is why similar drivers may pay very different rates depending on where they live.
+Your location within Louisiana can impact your premium just as much as your coverage level.
+Insurers consider traffic density, accident data, weather risks and theft rates when determining prices – which is why two drivers with similar profiles may pay very different amounts depending on their ZIP code.

 Full coverage costs $5,457 per year in Harvey, compared to $3,210 in Ruston.